 The E-DVA MUST reject an INVITE request encoded as defined in Section 8.5.1 if it has insufficient resources to meet the requirements of the loopback mode.
-For example, the E-DVA may already be involved in a 3-way call.
+For example, the E-DVA may already be involved in a 3-way call and thus cannot honor a media loopback offer.

-The E-DVA SHOULD end the loopback mode with a BYE if a user request for a 3-way call cannot be serviced due to resource limitations.
+The E-DVA SHOULD end any on-going loopback test with a BYE if a user-requested action (e.g., 3-way call) cannot be serviced due to resource limitations.